 If you become trapped in an elevator, use the phone to call College Police.
-If the elevator does not have a phone, use the alarm on the front panel to signal for help.
+If the elevator does not have a phone, use a cell phone or the alarm on the front panel to signal for help.

 Plumbing Failure/Flooding